Where We Be

 What a picturesque sight!
 One of our favorite moments in Wadi Rum.

-Enjoying our desert safari
+Enjoying every moment of our desert safari

 Inscriptions and Camels